pgpglobal/PG-AI-WWW/docs/collections/_posts/2025-04-11-announcing-pgpi.md

 validate and benchmark new methods, we hope this work is so useful to you you'll want to contribute to it yourself.

 This probably all sounds impossible, right?
-Well, it’s true, impossible things are very hard, and if we were starting from scratch, you would probably be right.
+Well, it’s true, impossible things can be a bit challenging, if you are starting from scratch.
 However, this project stands on some very tall shoulders: the [Arvados project](https://arvados.org/), [Common Workflow Language](https://www.commonwl.org/), [Ubuntu](https://ubuntu.com), [Tailscale](https://tailscale.com), and thousands of others open source and open science efforts.
 Most importantly, none of this could have happened without the participants of the
 <abbr title="Personal Genome Project">PGP</abbr> who have been generously
-contributing their well-consented biomedical data and cells to the public domain.
-As we celebrate the 20th anniversary of the PGP, we believe that our time is now!
+contributing their well-consented, biomedical data and cells to the public domain.
+As we celebrate the 20th anniversary of the PGP, we believe our time is now!

 The fist h-grams are in testing.
-Want to try one for yourself or help shape the first release?
-Join the bi-weekly video call or ping us about attending in person if the MIT campus in Cambridge, Massachusetts is convenient for you.
+Want to try one for yourself or help shape the first public release?
+Join the [bi-weekly video call](https://arvados.org/community/) remotely or in-person (One Broadway,Cambridge, Massachusetts.)